-SPN-812 is a structurally distinct, bicyclic, serotonin norepinephrine modulating agent with New Chemical Entity (NCE) status in the U.S. We are developing SPN-812 as a novel non-stimulant treatment for ADHD in pediatric and adolescent patients.
+Viloxazine, the active ingredient in SPN-812 is a structurally distinct, bicyclic, serotonin norepinephrine modulating agent (SNMA) with New Chemical Entity (NCE) status in the U.S. We are developing SPN-812 as a novel treatment for ADHD in pediatric and adolescent patients.
 We believe that SPN-812 could be a better alternative than other non-stimulant and stimulant therapies due to its unique pharmacological and pharmacokinetic profile.
-The active ingredient in SPN-812, viloxazine hydrochloride, has an extensive safety record in Europe, where it was previously marketed for many years as an antidepressant.
+Viloxazine has an extensive safety record in Europe, where it was previously marketed for many years as an antidepressant.